A Photographic Guide to the Many Faces of Alamo Plaza

 History:

 In June of 1921, F. W. Woolworth Company opened a new 5, 10, and 15 cent store on the corner of E. Houston and Alamo Streets, where the Maverick Bank Building once stood.
 The popular national discounter first came to San Antonio in 1912, prospering enough to erect its new three-story building "on San Antonio's most prominent corner" ("F.W.
 Woolworth Co.").
 The newspaper ad announcing Woolworth's formal opening boasted that, "We have added a number of features to our service - but the one which you will appreciate most is our soda fountain and lunch counter."
 This lunch counter later catapulted San Antonio into Civil Rights history.
-In March of 1960, the Alamo Plaza Woolworth became the first in the South to desegregate its lunch counters ("More Lunch Counters Integrate").
-Unlike many other Southern cities, where the African-American quest for equality met with violent resistance, San Antonio integrated peaceably (Mooreland, p.
+Facing sit-in protests by the local NAACP, the Alamo Plaza Woolworth's became one of seven downtown stores to voluntarily desegregate its lunch counter on March 16, 1960 ("More Lunch Counters Integrate").
+Seveneteen-year-old Mary Lillian Andrews organized the integration effort and U.S. Army private Richard Hunt, already a noted sculptor, became one of the first African Americans served at Woolworth's counter.
+Unlike many other Southern cities, where the African American quest for equality met with violent resistance, San Antonio integrated peaceably (Mooreland, p.
 6-9).

 "More Lunch Counters Integrate."
 San Antonio Express (San Antonio, TX), October 19, 1960.